 The loss-making Peek Frean (Australia) was sold to Arnotts, Australia’s leading biscuit manufacturer, in 1975.

 Nabisco of America acquired Associated Biscuits in 1982 for £84 million.

 Peek Frean was the largest manufacturer of Christmas puddings in Britain by 1984.
 This was because they were relatively low-priced, as they did not contain alcohol.

 By the mid 1980s the Peek Frean brand had become primarily associated with commodity and children’s biscuits.

-The Bermondsey factory was closed in 1989, with the loss of over 1,000 jobs.
+The Bermondsey factory was closed with the loss of 1,022 jobs in 1989.
 The factory had high overheads due to its inner-city location and age, and was operating at just 50 percent capacity.
 Meanwhile, the biscuit market had been in decline.
 Production was transferred to Aintree and Leicestershire.

-The India and Pakistan subsidiaries were sold off in 1989 for $44 million.
-Britannia was the largest biscuit manufacturer in India, and English Biscuit Manufacturers was the largest biscuit manufacturer in Parkistan.
+The India and Pakistan subsidiaries were divested for $44 million in 1989.
+Britannia was the largest biscuit manufacturer in India, and English Biscuit Manufacturers was the largest biscuit manufacturer in Pakistan.

 All advertising support for Peek Frean branded products in the UK was ended from 1990, and the brand began to be phased out from 1991.